chumeodiia/chumeodiia/README.md

-_**A wise man can learn more from a foolish question than a fool can learn from a wise answer.**_
+_**Men in general judge more from appearances than from reality.
+All men have eyes, but few have the gift of penetration.**_

-Bruce Lee
+Niccolò Machiavelli